The Skincare Shift: Bye, Bye Topical Beauty Products

 It goes without saying, health and wellness should start with eating whole foods, drinking water, exercising and resting your body, and practicing mindfulness and meditation.
 But adaptogens (nontoxic herbs) and supplements can help, especially when it comes to skincare.
 In a Well + Good interview herbalist and Vie Healing founder Mona Dan says, “There is a whole realm of dermatology we take care of with just ingestibles.”

 Organic, all-natural supplements work like superfoods, except all the powerful vitamins and nutrients are packed into a tiny capsule or tablespoon of powder.
-By taking regularly, many people are finding they can achieve clear and hydrated skin, and even reduce wrinkles and aging lines.
+By taking regularly, many people are finding they can achieve clear and hydrated skin, that’s smoother and more supple.
 Other benefits, depending on the supplement, include healthy digestion, blissful sleep, reduced stress, and mental clarity.

 Understanding Ingestibles: Ingredients + Labels

 When shopping for an ingestible skincare product, start with the basics.
 Is the product natural and organic?
 Do you understand the ingredients on the label?
 It’s a good sign when the product has few ingredients, all of which are plant-derived and organic.

 Take Dope’s Atomic Beauty powder, for example.
 The company claims to use four organic ingredients—Fulvic Acid Powder (a natural mineral to aid digestion), Watermelon Seed Powder, Sunflower Seed Powder, and Coconut Milk Powder—and these are listed on the product page.
 Moreover, the benefits and function of each ingredient are explained in detail.